Harold Covington: NSWPP, South Africa, and Rhodesia

 In 1971, he graduated from high school and joined the United States Army.
-He claimed he was honorably discharged from the army two years later due to his racism.
-He joined the Franklin Road chapter of the National Socialist White People's Party (NSWPP) about that time.
+He joined the Franklin Road chapter of the National Socialist White People's Party (NSWPP) the next year.
+While stationed at Schofield Barracks in Hawaii, he passed out neo-Nazi propaganda.
 He was posted to its Californian branch in El Monte, California, where he was led by local leader Joseph Tommasi.
 Initially, the NSWPP's leader, Matt Koehl, seeing Covington as a quality propagandist, moved him to the party's headquarters in Arlington, Virginia, to edit their White Power periodical.
 Covington grew to despise Koehl and became one of his foremost in-movement enemies.
 Numerous other neo-Nazis also hated Koehl; what set Covington apart from the rest was the sheer extent of his loathing, which would persist for the rest of his life, and extended to accusing him over the decades of homosexuality, financial impropriety, and being involved in the murder of the NSWPP's original founder, George Lincoln Rockwell.

+He was honorably discharged from the army two years after joining due to his racist activities; the army psychiatrist deemed him as having paranoid personality disorder.
 After his discharge from the U.S. Army, he moved to Johannesburg in South Africa in December 1973, where he worked as a payroll clerk, before moving later to Bulawayo, Rhodesia (now Zimbabwe).
 Covington was a founding member of the Rhodesian White People's Party and later claimed to have served in the Rhodesian Army as a mercenary.
 According to his son and official records he only worked as a filing clerk for a brief time, and according to the Rhodesian government had never served in their army.
 He was deported from Rhodesia in early 1976 due to his racism.
 This came after Covington sent hostile letters to the Bulawayo Hebrew Congregation that caused them to fear for their safety.
 After leaving the NSWPP, he affiliated with George Dietz, and then returned to his home state of North Carolina.